Hospital beds per 1,000 population, 2021: 12.6

-Health Systems Facts is a project of the Real Reporting Foundation.
-We provide reliable statistics and other data from authoritative sources regarding health systems in the US and sixteen other nations.
+World Health Systems Facts is a project of the Real Reporting Foundation.
+We provide reliable statistics and other data from authoritative sources regarding health systems and policies in the US and sixteen other nations.

-Page last updated May 13, 2023 by Doug McVay, Editor.
+Page last updated November 28, 2023 by Doug McVay, Editor.